 When and how often?

-As a sperm donor, you can visit your local clinic to make donations any time during their working hours.
-You will be asked to donate once or twice a week for a period of four to six months.
+As a sperm donor, you can visit our clinic in London Bridge to make donations any time during our working hours.
+You will be asked to donate once or twice a week for a period of three to six months.

-We understand that this is not always possible because of holidays, work or illness.
+We understand that this is not always possible because of holidays, work, or illness.
 A commitment to making regular donations is important, so keep us informed of your plans.
-You will need to ensure you have three days' abstinence between donations.
+You will need to ensure you have a minimum of 2-7 days of abstinence between donations.

 What happens next?

 Your final appointment takes place six months after your last donation and includes a blood and urine test.
-This quarantine period is legally required to ensure that all samples collected over the donation period are clear from infectious disease.
-The blood and urine tests are a repeat of the infectious screening tests carried out whilst on the program.
+This quarantine period is legally required to ensure that all samples collected over the donation period are clear of infectious disease.
+The blood and urine tests are a repeat of the infectious screening tests carried out whilst on the programme every 3 months.